firesidefiction/firesidefiction.github.io/about.md

 ## Fireside is brought to you by:

-### Pablo Defendini — Publisher & Art Director
-Pablo Defendini is [a designer and developer for hire](http://defendini.com), with a focus on editorial design for digital media.
-He helped launch [Tor.com](http://tor.com/), before moving on to work for companies that sit in the overlap between publishing and technology, like [Open Road Media](http://openroadmedia.com/) and [O'Reilly](https://safaribooksonline.com/).
-Pablo was born and raised in San Juan, Puerto Rico, lives in New York City, and works with people all over the world.

 ### Brian White — Founding Editor
 Brian started Fireside in 2012 with a Kickstarter and a whole lot of love.
 Over the next five years as editor and publisher – with the help of his amazing team and of Lauren, his wife and partner in crime – he expanded Fireside from a one-off magazine to a monthly publication to its current form, a site with weekly fiction and occasional nonfiction.
 Fireside published 150 stories under his tenure, as well as five novels and one novella.
 He is deeply proud to have had a part in bringing those stories into the world.
 He was gratified to have proved that writers can be paid more for their work than the industry accepted, and perhaps most proud of the [\#BlackSpecFic](https://medium.com/fireside-fiction-company/antiblack-racism-in-speculative-fiction-7e30eff97008) report that Fireside published in 2016.
 He stepped down as editor and publisher in the [summer of 2017](/teach-me-how-to-say-goodbye), but he remains an equity partner in the company.

 Please see our [Contributors Index](/contributors) for a full list of all of the editors, authors, illustrators, narrators, and translators who make Fireside possible.

 [back to the top](#top-of-page)